 Mental health needs are the most common and disabling medical conditions impacting children.
-Up to one out of every five children have a diagnosable mental health disorder.
-Among the 9.6 million children in California, roughly 1.8 million could be in need mental health services and supports.
+One out of every five children have a diagnosable mental health disorder.
+Among the 9.6 million children in California, roughly 1.8 million need mental health services and supports.